Visiting Kirstenbosch Botanical Garden Cape Town, South Africa by JetSettingFools.com

 Visiting Kirstenbosch Botanical Garden: The Main Pond and majestic mountain in the background

 Begin your exploration at the Main Pond.
 Take in the sweeping views across the water that encompass majestic Table Mountain in the background.
-If your timing is right, the mountain will be draped in the famous “tablecloth” clouds.
+If your timing is right, it will be draped in the famous “tablecloth”.

 The Dell